AkshitTayade/Rocket-Prelaunch-Status-Check/README.md

 ### What is this project about ?
 * How Machine Learning can be used in Space?
-* The challenges weather can pose on rocket launches.
+* The challenges weather can pose on shuttle launches.

-#### Space Centres collects data from a wide range of sources, including:
+### Space Centres collects data from a wide range of sources, including:
 *	NOAA Weather
 *	Satellite imagery
 *	Remote sensors
 *	Weather pattern experts

-#### Nasa has a documentation on  Weather Launch Commit Criteria which can be read [here](https://www.nasa.gov/centers/kennedy/news/releases/2003/release-20030128.html)
+Nasa has a documentation on  Weather Launch Commit Criteria which can be read [here](https://www.nasa.gov/centers/kennedy/news/releases/2003/release-20030128.html)